 The ‘On-Site Parking’ and ‘Off-Site Parking’ are not awarded in conjunction so you should filter by one or the other.

 Please remember the filter will only show the Access Guides which match all the symbols you have selected.

 (Note: Applying too many filters at once may narrow your search too much and you may find yourself with no results!)

 5. Have a look through the Access Guides

 Scroll through the Access Guides or use the map to find venues in the location you want.
 Then click on the ‘View Guide’ button to find out more in-depth information.

-6. Have a look through the detailed part of the Access Guide to find the information that’s relevant for you.
+6. Have a look through the detailed part of the Access Guide to find the information that’s relevant to you.

 Our Access Guides have a huge amount of information in them as we know that everyone needs to know something different.
 To make it easier, each section of the venue has a specific title e.g parking, lifts, accessible toilets etc.

 If you want to know something in particular, like more information about the accessible toilets, scroll down to that section, click to open it up and all the detailed information will be there.